wealthyrequirement05/TreePractice/tree/README.md

-# Implementation of different tree data structures in python
+# Implementation of tree data structure in Python